 Ever since the heady days of the late 1800’s musicians have been playing the ukulele around the world.
 They’ve experienced surges and lulls in popularity in the years since but have very much been on the up over the last few years.
 This has been mainly down to the success of bands who embrace their sound.

-Portable and easy to play, ukuleles appeal to a wide range of experienced and beginner musicians alike.
-But what makes a good one, and what should you look out for when looking to buy a baritone model?
+Portable and easy to play, ukuleles appeal to a wide range of experienced and

 In this feature, we’ll be diving into the history of the ukulele, identifying what has made it such a popular instrument, as well as helping you to make an informed choice when looking for yours.